-In relation to the cellulosic portion of the mandate, EPA recognized that commercially-available quantities of cellulosic biofuel simply do not exist and the Agency has downwardly adjusted the RVOs each year, and has proposed to continue this waiver for 2017.
-However, the Agency still proposed a cellulosic biofuel requirement for 2017 that far exceeds a reasonable projection of what can actually be produced.
+EPA recognized that commercially-available quantities of cellulosic biofuel simply do not exist and the Agency has downwardly adjusted the RVOs each year, and has proposed to continue this waiver for 2018.
+However, the Agency still proposed a cellulosic biofuel requirement for 2018 that exceeds a reasonable projection of what can actually be produced.
 In January 2013, the court told EPA to be reasonable, not aspirational.
-EPA must implement this decision and focus on the realistic implementation of the RFS, given the changed circumstances presented by the reduction in overall gasoline consumption and the failure of the advanced biofuel industry to produce adequate amounts of second-generation biofuels as Congress had anticipated.
+EPA must implement this decision and focus on the realistic implementation of the RFS, given the changed circumstances presented by the reduction in overall gasoline consumption from the expectation in 2007 and the failure of the advanced biofuel industry to produce adequate amounts of second-generation biofuels as Congress had anticipated.

-Finally, in order to make the program more sensitive to market realities, EPA should take comment and act to move the point of obligation to more closely align with point of compliance.
+Finally, in order to make the program more sensitive to market realities and provide more equitable distribution of the compliance burden, EPA should move the point of obligation to more closely align with point of compliance.